VASA-1: Lifelike Audio-Driven Talking Faces Generated in Real Time: Introduction

 Given the limitations of existing methods, this work develops an efficient yet powerful audio-conditioned generative model that works in the \emph{latent space} of head and facial movements.
 Different from prior works, we train a Diffusion Transformer model on the latent space of \emph{holistic facial dynamics} as well as head movements.
 We consider all possible facial dynamics -- including lip motion, (non-lip) expression, eye gaze and blinking, among others -- as a single latent variable and model its probabilistic distribution in a unified manner.
 By contrast, existing methods often apply separate models for different factors, even with interleaved regressive and generative formulations for them~\cite{wang2021audio2head,zhou2021pose,yu2023talking,wang2023progressive,zhang2023sadtalker}.
 Our holistic facial dynamics modeling, together with the jointly learned head motion patterns, leads to the generation of a diverse array of lifelike and emotive talking behaviors.
 Furthermore, we incorporate a set of optional conditioning signals such as main gaze direction, head distance, and emotion offset into the learning process.
 This makes the generative modeling of complex distribution more tractable and increases the generation controllability.

 To achieve our goal, another challenge lies in constructing the latent space for the aforementioned holistic facial dynamics and gathering the data for the diffusion model training.
 Beyond facial and head movements, a human face image contains other factors such as identity and appearance.
-In this work, we seek to build a proper latent space for human face using a large volume of face videos .
+In this work, we seek to build a proper latent space for human face using a large volume of face videos.
 Our aim is for the face latent space to possess both a total state of \emph{disentanglement} between facial dynamics and other factors, as well as a high degree of \emph{expressiveness} to model rich facial appearance details and dynamic nuances.
-We base our method on the 3D-aided representation~\cite{wang2021one,drobyshev2022megaportraits} and equip it with a collection of carefully-designed loss functions.
+We base our method on the 3D-aided representation~\cite{wang2021one,drobyshev2022megaportraits} which was proven to be expressive, and equip it with a collection of newly-designed loss functions critical to effective disentanglement.
+Without the new designs we can never reach a high quality of talking face generation, especially the liveliness with nuanced emotions.
 Trained on face videos in an self-supervised or weakly-supervised manner, our encoder can produce well-disentangled factors including 3D appearance, identity, head pose and holistic facial dynamics, and the decoder can generate high quality faces following the given latent codes.

 \name has collectively advanced the realism of lip-audio synchronization, facial dynamics, and head movement to new heights.
 Coupled with high image generation quality and efficient running speed, we achieved real-time talking faces that are realistic and lifelike.
-Through detailed evaluations, we show that our method significantly outperforms existing methods.
+Through detailed evaluations, we show that our method significantly outperforms existing methods on a set of metrics, including a novel data-driven metric called Contrastive Audio and Pose Pretraining (CAPP) for measuring the audio-pose alignment and a pose variation intensity score that is related to the vividness of head motion.
 We believe \name brings us closer to a future where digital AI avatars can engage with us in ways that are as natural and intuitive as interactions with real humans, demonstrating appealing visual affective skills for more dynamic and empathetic information exchange.